Home » New York Mafia Locations » This Location

 When Paul Castellano became the new boss of the Gambino family in 1976, he forbade his men from getting involved in the drug trade.

-However, the DeMeo crew largely ignored Castellano's order.
-In their eyes, selling cocaine and marijuana was just far too profitable to pass up.
+However, the DeMeo crew largely ignored Castellano's order, as selling cocaine and marijuana was highly profitable.

-By 1982, federal authorities were investigating the large number of murders and disappearances that were linked to Roy DeMeo and his crew.
+By 1982, there was a federal investigation into the large number of murders and disappearances that were linked to DeMeo's crew.

 Around the same time, Castellano began to worry that certain members of his family were "acting out" and drawing too much attention.

-There were also fears that the authorities were honing in on Roy for his auto theft operation and that he might "flip" if he was faced with a harsh prison sentence.
+There were also fears that the authorities were honing in on DeMeo for his auto theft operation and that he might "flip" if he was faced with a harsh prison sentence.

 All in all, it appears as though the longtime Gambino soldier was seen as a loose cannon who might bring everyone else down with him.